jfoskin/ArraysLab2/README.md

 ### Reflections

-How did you approach creating more flexible functions with parameters?
-I decided to create arrow functions and include my parameters.
+How did array methods like push() and filter() help you manipulate data in this activity?

+It cut out other logic I would need to implement.

-What challenges did you face while incorporating conditional logic in your functions?
+What challenges did you face when trying to filter and search for items in the array?
-Deciding the best way to order my conditions.

-How does refactoring improve the readability and maintainability of your code?
-Refactoring allows maintaining of my code to help scope certain functionality.
+How would you modify this code to make it more efficient or user-friendly?